 Some emergency physicians are attributed to the MSPB measure specifically.
 This measure captures the "cost of services performed by hospitals and other healthcare providers during the period immediately prior to, during, and following a beneficiary's hospital stay."
 It attributes all Medicare Part A and B costs occurring in the episode window to the clinician(s) responsible for care-which could end up indirectly being an emergency physician.
-ACEP believes this unfair, as emergency physicians are generally not the physician driving the cost of care delivered during a hospital stay.
+ACEP believes this is unfair, as emergency physicians are generally not the physician driving the cost of care delivered during a hospital stay.
 Another issue is that this measure is truly a "black box" calculated by CMS using administrative data, and we have expressed concerns about the validity of the measure and its attribution methodology.

 To help address the lack of emergency medicine-specific cost measures, CMS and their contractor, Acumen, convened an expert panel to develop a cost measure that could be directly attributable to emergency medicine clinicians.
-ACEP has helped lead the way in that process.
-An ACEP member had the opportunity to chair the expert panel, and other ACEP members served on the panel as well.
-Using the insights from the panel, Acumen constructed a draft EM cost measure.
-The draft measure includes elements of ACEP's APM, the AUCM, and the emergency medicine MVP.
-The earliest the EM episode-based cost measure could be incorporated into MIPS is CY 2024.
-It must first go through CMS rulemaking to officially be adopted.
+ACEP has helped lead the way in that process, with an ACEP member having the opportunity to chair the expert panel, and other ACEP members serving on the panel as well.
+Using the insights from the panel, Acumen constructed an EM cost measure, which was then adopted by CMS in the 2024 Physician Fee Schedule.
+The measure includes elements of ACEP's APM, the AUCM, and the emergency medicine MVP.